 Note: Proper hardshell rain gear is required on all trips.

 Note: Women may want to bring an extra sports bra in case one becomes wet.

-- Mountaineering Boots: Full shank crampon compatible double plastic, leather, synthetic, or hybrid boot depending on climb and season.
+- Mountaineering Boots: Full shank crampon compatible leather, synthetic, or hybrid boot depending on climb and season.

 Note: Please read our Mountaineering Boots and Crampons guides for recommendations.

-● Double plastic mountaineering boots or heavyweight synthetic/hybrid mountaineering boots are required for Mount Rainier, early season climbs on Mount Baker, and in the North Cascades.
+● Heavyweight insulated leather/synthetic/hybrid mountaineering boots are required for Mount Rainier, early season climbs on Mount Baker, and in the North Cascades.

 ● Single-weight synthetic/leather mountaineering boots are adequate for mid- and late-summer climbs on Mount Baker and in the North Cascades when conditions are expected to be dry.